macstepien/macstepien.github.io/_posts/2019-09-24-human-following-robot.md

 ### ESP32 Remote
 #### Environment

 You will need to follow tutorial about [setting up rosserial connection over Internet with ESP32](https://www.hackster.io/khasreto/run-rosserial-over-the-internet-with-esp32-0615f5).
-On ROSbot set up Husarnet connection and Rosserial for Husarnet.
+On ROSbot prepare Husarnet connection and Rosserial for Husarnet.
 I recommend to set up Arduino IDE on your computer (remember to also get Rosserial for Husarnet).

 #### Code
 Create new sketch in Arduino IDE and copy code: